iter8-tools/docs/docs/getting-started/first-abn.md

 EOF
 ```

-While the candidate version is deploying, `Lookup()` will continue to return just the primary version.
-Once the candidate is ready, it will begin recommending both versions allowing traffic to be distributed across both.z
+While the candidate version is deploying, `Lookup()` will return only the version index number `0`; that is, the first, or primary, version of the model.
+Once the candidate version is ready, `Lookup()` will return both `0` and `1`, the indices of both versions, so that requests can be distributed across both versions.

 ## Compare versions using Grafana